Demographics of Niger: UN estimates

 Population Estimates by Sex and Age Group (01.VII.2017):

 Vital statistics

 Registration of vital events in Niger is incomplete.
 The website Our World in Data prepared the following estimates based on statistics from the Population Department of the United Nations.

-Fertility and births
+Demographic and Health Surveys

 Total fertility rate (TFR; Wanted Fertility Rate) and crude birth rate (CBR):

 Fertility data as of 2012 (DHS Program):